coni2k/SS/ReadMe.md

 "No one should waste their precious time on something that can be automated!"
 "No one should waste time on something that can be automated!"

-An experimental sudoku solving application that developed by the .NET technologies.
+An experimental sudoku solving application that developed by .NET technologies.
 It aims to solve any sudoku with the least possible steps.

 ---